 Careers in healthcare management vary greatly in their scope – some involve working in nursing homes, while others may involve interfacing with a large institution’s financial, legal and human resources departments.

 Why Healthcare Management?

-A degree in healthcare management, and the related degrees of healthcare management and health administration, offer many opportunities to work in a variety of different fields.
-While a career in healthcare management can be demanding, the opportunities to move between many different environments provide a constant stream of challenges.
-Additionally, healthcare managers use a broad range of skills, and interface with many different experts in both healthcare, management, and the community as they work through challenges in their own organizations.
-Though the work can be demanding at times, a career in healthcare management offers a salary commensurate with experience and education in a field that is expected to experience increasing demand.
-The diversity of a position in healthcare management can provide a lifelong career with challenge and reward.
+A degree in healthcare management can provide a path to career advancement in the diverse field of healthcare, offering opportunities to move between different environments and face new challenges.
+Additionally, healthcare managers use a broad range of skills, and interface with experts in healthcare, management and the community as they work through challenges in their organizations.
+Though the work can be demanding, healthcare management can provide a fascinating and rewarding career.

-There are a variety of careers that stem from a degree in healthcare management.
+There are a variety of potential career paths that stem from earning a graduate degree such as an MBA with a specialization in Healthcare Management.
 A few of the broader environments include:

-- At large facilities, there may be a team of administrators that work on clinical areas such as health information, therapy or surgery.
+- At large facilities, there may be a team of administrators who work on clinical areas such as health information, therapy or surgery.

-- Healthcare administrators at smaller healthcare facilities, such as small community hospitals or nursing homes may oversee a wide range of issues including admissions, finance, and personnel.
+- Healthcare administrators at medical facilities such as small community hospitals or nursing homes may oversee a wide range of issues, including admissions, finance and personnel.

-- For those with a clinical background, healthcare management usually involves overseeing their particular department of specialty.
-For instance, nursing administrators are generally nurses who have moved from clinical practice to management.
+- For individuals with a clinical background, healthcare management may involve overseeing their particular area of specialty.
+For instance, nursing administrators are often nurses who have moved from clinical practice to management.

-Consider a Career as a Healthcare Administrator or Manager
+Consider a Career as a Healthcare Manager or Administrator